garylirocks/quickrefs/azure-storage.markdown

 #### Public read access for containers and blobs

-  - Only for blob containers and blobs
 - Only for read access
-  - The `AllowBlobPublicAccess` property at account level
+- The `AllowBlobPublicAccess` property at account level must be enabled
 - A container's public access level can be:
   - Private: no anonymous access
   - Blob: anonymous read access for blobs
   - Container: anonymous **read and list** access to the entire container and blobs
 - Both account and container settings are required to enable public access, so an account can have both public and private containers
 - No separate settings at the blob object level

-#### Azure AD
+#### RBAC

 Can be used for

-- Resource management operations: such as key management
+- Control plane (Resource management operations): such as key management
-- and data operations on the Blob and Queue services, eg. you need *Storage Blob Data Contributor* role to write to a blob
+- Data plane: data operations on the Blob and Queue services, eg. you need *Storage Blob Data Contributor* role to write to a blob

 Use this when you are
 - running an app with managed identities
 - or using security principals (users, service principals)

 #### Access keys

-- Like a root password, allow **full access**.
+- Like a root password, allow **full access**
+- Generally a bad idea, you **should avoid them**, there's now account level settings to disable these keys
 - Typically stored within env variables, database, or configuration file.
 - Should be private, don't include the config file in source control or store in public repos
 - It's recommended that you manage access keys in Azure Key Vault